I-4-2-20.Evidentiary Documents (Exhibits)

 The AC will specifically describe the evidence in the AC denial notice or decision but will not designate the materials as exhibits; and

 CCPRB staff may discover additional evidence either in the file or in newly associated correspondence that the AC has not yet considered.
-In those situations, CCPRB staff should follow the instructions set forth in I-4-1-15 D. and I-4-4-25.
-If the AC received additional evidence or newly associated correspondence before the AC's action, it will be added to the procedural section of the administrative record.
+In those situations, CCPRB staff should follow the instructions set forth in I-4-1-15 D and I-4-4-25.
+If the AC received additional evidence or newly associated correspondence before the AC's action, it will be added to the procedural section of the CAR.
 However, if the AC received additional evidence or newly associated correspondence after the AC's last action, it will not be included in the administrative record.

 In any other circumstance, CCPRB staff will not place in the administrative record evidentiary material that the ALJ or the AC has not identified as an exhibit.

 A. Reviewing and Marking Exhibits

 When the AC designates additional evidence as an exhibit, the AC will attach an exhibit list to the AC denial notice.
 Exhibited documents become a part of any administrative record prepared by CCPRB staff.